According to a report by the Children's Commissioner

 These are often paid for using a special kind of currency that exists within the game world, but you can use real-life money to pay for that currency.
 Fortnite, for example, uses a type of currency called V-Bucks, and you can buy 1,000 of them for around £7.99.

-The problem with loot boxes is that you don’t get to see what’s inside until after you’ve purchased it, and many games don’t reveal how often the most desirable options are actually won - meaning every purchase runs the risk of disappointment.
+The use of loot boxes can be problematic - in most cases, is that users don’t get to see what’s inside until after they’ve purchased it, and many games don’t reveal how often the most desirable options are actually won - meaning every purchase runs the risk of disappointment.

 Letting your children occasionally buy a new outfit for their favourite game character as a treat isn’t dangerous, but if left unchecked the pressures put on them by both the games and their peers can become too much.